'MI5 could have prevented Manchester Arena attack' says investigation

 MI5 didn’t act swiftly enough on key information and missed a significant opportunity to prevent the suicide bombing that killed 22 people at a 2017 Ariana Grande concert in Manchester, concluded a public enquiry this Thursday.

-Judge John Saunders, who led the inquiry into the Manchester Arena attack, said that one MI5 officer admitted that they considered intelligence on suicide bomber Salman Abedi that suggested he could be a possible national security concern but didn’t discuss it with colleagues quickly enough.
+Judge John Saunders, who led the inquiry into the Manchester Arena attack, said that one MI5 officer admitted that they considered intelligence on suicide bomber Salman Abedi, and suggested he could be a possible national security concern, but didn’t discuss it with colleagues quickly enough.

 In a rare televised statement, MI5 Director General Ken McCallum, who normally keeps a low public profile, said he was “profoundly sorry that MI5 did not prevent the attack.”